Seren-Hughes/modmixx/README.md

 ### **Epic 3.2: Monthly Challenges** *(Removed from MVP Scope)*

-**Note:** Monthly challenges were initially planned but removed from the current MVP scope due to project timeline constraints.
-This feature is planned for future development phases.
+**Strategic MVP Decision:** Monthly challenges were initially planned but strategically deferred from the MVP scope to prioritise core platform functionality.
+This feature provides maximum value when there's sufficient user adoption and content volume to create meaningful community engagement.
+The MVP focuses on establishing the foundational user experience authentication, track sharing, and community interaction which are prerequisites for successful challenge participation.
+Monthly challenges will be implemented in future releases once the platform has grown its user base and proven the core value proposition.

 ### User Stories: